flouciel/flouciel.github.io/src/content/blog/telegram-bot-newsletter.md

 ### <span class="accent">Complication</span>

 The first challenge I encountered was information overload.
-The cybersecurity landscape is continuously changing, with new vulnerabilities and attacks being popping up daily.
-While I understood the value of remaining informed, the sheer amount of information made it overwhelming to keep up.
+The cybersecurity landscape is constantly changing, with new vulnerabilities and attacks popping up daily.
+While I understood the value of staying informed, the sheer amount of information made it overwhelming to keep up.

 Here’s a quick rundown of the challenges I faced: